-Part of the Aspergillus genus comprising about 200 fungi worldwide, Aspergillus ochraceus is a species of mold that is frequently found in grains, soil, and dried food products.
+A member of the Aspergillus genus (comprising about 200 species of fungus worldwide), Aspergillus ochraceus is a species of mold that is frequently found in grains, soil, and dried food products.
 This species produces ochratoxin A (OTA), a potent mycotoxin that can cause serious kidney damage.

-However, because these mold spores are easily airborne, look for them everywhere – both indoors and outdoors (and particularly in damp materials): soil, air, water-storage tanks in hospitals, fireproofing materials, bedding, pillows, ventilation and other types of HVAC systems and computer fans.
+Because the spores molds use to reproduce are easily airborne, colonies can develop practically anywhere – both indoors and outdoors (particularly in damp environments): soil, water-storage tanks in hospitals, fireproofing materials, bedding, pillows, ventilation ducts and other types of HVAC systems.

 Where does Aspergillus ochraceus mold grow?

-While the original habitat where this fungus made its home was the soil, time has allowed it to develop and evolve the ability to grow in a variety of environments, particularly warm, damp places.
+While the original habitat where this fungus made its home was the soil, over time it has developed and evolved the ability to grow in a variety of environments, particularly in warm, damp places.
 It is commonly found on dried foods, including dried meats, fish and various dried beans, nuts and seeds.

-The need for a damp environment is a common trait with many types of mold, especially those that we encounter in our homes.
+The need for a damp environment is a common trait of many types of mold, especially those that we encounter in our homes.
 Places such as basements, attics, ventilation units, air vents, storage cupboards, bathrooms, laundry rooms, and all such places can be a potential home within your home for mold.

 Aspergillus ochraceus in Cannabis

-Like many types of mold, Aspergillus ochraceus can also be found growing on a variety of plant life including peanuts, corn, rice, and various types of fruits and tree nuts.
+Like many types of mold, A. ochraceus can also be found growing on a variety of plant life including peanuts, corn, rice, and various types of fruits and tree nuts.

 What are known species of Aspergillus ochraceus?

-In 1979 two new species were added to the group – Aspergillus bridgeri, which was discovered in the soils of southern Wyoming, and the second is Aspergillus campestris, first found in North Dakota, both in the United States of America.
+In 1979 two new species were added to the group – Aspergillus bridgeri, which was discovered in the soils of southern Wyoming, and Aspergillus campestris, first found in North Dakota.

-The types of diseases caused by Aspergillus vary in severity, from an allergy-type illness to life-threatening generalized infections .
-Aspergillosis is a group of diseases caused by Aspergillus.
+The types of diseases caused by A. ochraceus vary in severity, from allergy-type illnesses to life-threatening infections .
+Aspergillosis is a collective term for group of diseases caused by fungi of the Aspergillus genus.
 Aspergillosis symptoms include fever, coughing, chest pain and breathlessness.

-Because these symptoms are common to many other illnesses, it is extremely difficult to diagnose aspergillosis.
-However, the severity of aspergillosis is determined by various factors including the state of a person’s immune system.
+Because these symptoms are common to many other illnesses, it is difficult to diagnose aspergillosis without visiting a specialist.
+The severity of aspergillosis is determined by various factors including the state of a person’s immune system.
 Although everyone inhales hundreds of spores per day, aspergillosis rarely affects healthy people living in normal conditions.
 However, if you are exposed to high levels of fungal spores at home or at work, you could be at risk.

-Because Aspergillus is a very common indoor mold, particularly in the autumn and winter, you shouldn’t wait to get your home tested.
+Because A. ochraceus is a very common indoor mold, particularly in the autumn and winter, you shouldn’t wait to get your home tested for mold.

 What allergies are caused by Aspergillus ochraceus?

-Just as all others, this type of mold reproduces by disseminating spores which go ahead and settle on different locations, eventually developing new mold colonies where they land.
+Like all fungi, this type of mold reproduces by disseminating spores which disperse through the air and settle on different locations developing into new mold colonies if they land in a suitable environment.

-It’s when we breathe in these spores that the trouble for us starts.
-People who are sensitive to these spores might experience allergic reactions to them.
+It’s when we breathe in these spores that the trouble can start.
+People who are sensitive to fungal spores may experience allergic reactions to them.

-Especially vulnerable to these reactions are young children, the elderly, and people already suffering from pulmonary diseases such as asthma, cystic fibrosis or tuberculosis.
+Especially vulnerable to these reactions are children, the elderly, and people already suffering from pulmonary diseases such as asthma, cystic fibrosis or tuberculosis.

 What are health effects of Aspergillus ochraceus mold?

-Some of the more severe effects of inhaling the spores of this mold, especially in high amounts, can be incredibly dangerous.
+Inhaling the spores of this mold, especially in high amounts, can be incredibly dangerous.
 In worst case scenarios, excessive spore inhalation can lead to permanent health issues and even death.

-Aside from these lung-related conditions, cases of paranasal sinusitis have also been attributed to the inhalation of these spores .
+Aside from these lung-related conditions, cases of paranasal sinusitis have also been attributed to the inhalation of A. ochraceus spores .

 Treatment and prevention of Aspergillus ochraceus mold

-In the case of farmers looking to curb the establishment and spread of the mold in their farms and plantations, various fungicides have been found to be effective.
+In the case of farmers looking to curb the establishment and spread of A. ochraceus in their farms and plantations, various fungicides have been found to be effective.
 These include copper oxychloride, sulfur, and mancozeb.
-These are hazardous substances in themselves, and so their application requires extensive safety precautions and specialized techniques.
+These are hazardous substances themselves, and their application requires specialized techniques and extensive safety precautions.

-For those seeking ways to get rid of the mold in their own homes, it’s highly recommended that professional help is sought.
-The reasons for this are twofold.
+For those seeking ways to get rid of mold in their own homes, it’s highly recommended that professional help is sought.

-For one, there is always the risk of inhaling a potentially life-threatening amount of spores during your efforts to get rid of them, whichever method you use.
+Firstly, there is always the risk of inhaling a potentially dangerous amount of spores during your efforts to get rid of them, whichever method you use.

-We will do this safely and effectively, in addition to being in a position to tell you just what you can do to ensure such mold doesn’t take root in your home later on in time.
+We will do this safely and effectively, and we can provide advice on further steps you can take to ensure the mold doesn’t take root in your home again.

-As they say, it’s always easier to prevent a problem than to deal with it once it gets to you, so it’s well worth the investment to have experts come and check out your home even if you’re not too sure what kind of mold you’ve spotted.
+It’s always easier to prevent a mold problem than to deal with it once it gets to you, so it’s well worth the investment to have experts perform a detailed survey of your home even if you’re not too sure what kind of mold you’ve spotted.
 It’s just one part of making sure your house stays a happy home.